ea5gvk/N4IRS-MMDVM-Install/README.md

 # MMDVM-Install

-Scripts and config files to run the MMDVM on Debian Jessie
+Scripts and config files to run the MMDVM on Debian

 Start MMDVMHost at boot time (systemd)